Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Introduction

-The long-time behaviour of SPDE can be analyzed in terms of the associated Markovian semigroup and its ergodicity or in terms of the associated RDS and its random attractor.
-As soon as the driving noise lacks the Markov property the SPDE does not induce a Markovian semigroup anymore.
-In contrast, analyzing the associated RDS merely requires the noise to have stationary increments and some path regularity (cf.\ e.g.\ \cite{GLR11}).
-In particular, RDS can be used to study long-time behaviour of SPDE driven by fractional Brownian Motion (fBm).
+The long-time behavior of SPDE can be analyzed in terms of the associated Markovian semigroup and its ergodicity or in terms of the associated RDS and its random attractor.
+As soon as the driving noise lacks the Markov property, the SPDE does not induce a Markovian semigroup anymore.
+In contrast, analyzing the associated RDS merely requires the noise to have stationary increments and some path regularity; cf., for example, \cite{GLR11}.
+In particular, RDS can be used to study long-time behavior of SPDE driven by fractional Brownian Motion (fBm).
 The characteristic long-range dependence of fBm makes an investigation of the induced stochastic dynamics especially intriguing.
 In this paper we only assume that the noise has stationary increments and continuous paths, thus including fBm for all Hurst parameters.

+Concerning the theory of RDS and random attractors, we slightly generalize the concept of quasi-weakly continuous RDS in order to show that the constructed RDS is quasi-weakly$^*$-continuous on $L^\infty (\mcO )$ and has a random attractor with respect to the $L^\infty$-norm.
+Since the equicontinuity of the solutions only holds locally, that is, on every compact set $K \subseteq\mcO$, the notion of compact absorption has to be replaced by asymptotic compactness (cf., e.g., \cite{BL06} and the references therein), a~concept usually needed in order to treat unbounded domains.
+This application of asymptotic compactness seems to be new.

-Our methods to prove the existence of solutions to \eqref{eqn:rough_PDE} for initial conditions $X_0 \in L^{m+1}(\mcO)$ also apply in the case of fast diffusions (i.e.\ for $0<m<1$) driven by continuous signals.
-In particular, this generalizes results given in \cite{BR10} since no restrictions on the dimension $d$ nor on the exponent $0<m<1$ are assumed.
-In order not to overload the presentation, the case of fast diffusion equations is treated as a remark (Remark \ref{rmk:fde}) only.
+Our methods to prove the existence of solutions to \eqref {eqnroughPDE} for initial conditions $X_0 \in L^{m+1}(\mcO)$ also apply in the case of fast diffusions (i.e., for $0<m<1$) driven by continuous signals.
+In particular, this generalizes results given in \cite{BR11b} since no restrictions on the dimension $d$ nor on the exponent $0<m<1$ are assumed.
+In order not to overload the presentation, the case of fast diffusion equations is treated as a remark only (Remark \ref{rmkfde}, below).